djog/rust-game-chess/README.md

-Dit is het schaak game in Rust! of je doet dit richel is de leraar richel is de leraar 2
+Dit is het schaak game in Rust! of je doet dit
+Richel is de leraar
+Richel is de leraar 2